-The Group is exposed to credit risk in relation to its trade and other receivables, contract assets and cash deposits at banks and a financial institution.
-The carrying amounts of trade and other receivables, contract assets, bank balances and short term bank deposits represent the Group's maximum exposure to credit risk in relation to financial assets.
+The Group is exposed to credit risk in relation to its trade receivables, contract assets, cash deposits at banks and advances paid to subcontractors and suppliers.
+The Group's maximum exposure to credit risk in relation to these financial assets is limited to the carrying amounts of these assets at the end of the reporting period.

 The credit risk on liquid funds (i.e. cash and bank balances) is minimal as such amounts are placed in banks with good reputation.
-During the year ended 30 June 2022, the Group provided for ECLs of RM398,000 (2021: Nil) against the balance with a financial institution.
+As at 30 June 2023, the Group provided for ECLs of RM398,000 (2022: RM398,000) against the balance with a financial institution.

-The ECLs on advances paid to subcontractors and suppliers are estimated by reference to past experience, current market condition and forward-looking information with reference to general macroeconomic conditions.
-During the year ended 30 June 2022, the Group provided for ECLs of RM1,251,000 (2021: Nil) against the advances paid to subcontractors and suppliers.
+The ECLs on advances paid to subcontractors and suppliers are estimated by reference to past experiences, current market conditions and forward-looking information with reference to general macroeconomic conditions.
+During the year ended 30 June 2023, the Group did not provide for ECLs (2022: RM1,251,000) against the advances paid to subcontractors and suppliers.

-At the end of each reporting period, the Group has significant concentration of credit risk as 40.9% (2021: 38.1%) and 88.3% (2021: 80.6%) of the Group's total trade receivables was due from the Group's top trade receivable and the top five trade receivables, respectively.
+At the end of each reporting period, the Group has concentration of credit risk as 29.5% (2022: 40.9%) and 73.1% (2022: 88.3%) of the Group's total trade receivables was due from the Group's top customer and the top five customers, respectively.
 The Group has monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
 In addition, the Group reviews the recoverability of these receivables at the end of each reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.

-The Group always measures the loss allowance for trade receivables and contract assets at an amount equal to lifetime ECLs.
-The ECLs on trade receivables and contract assets are estimated using a provision matrix by reference to past default experience of the debtor and current market condition in relation to each debtor's exposure.
+The Group measures the loss allowance for trade receivables and contract assets at an amount equal to lifetime ECLs.
+The ECLs on trade receivables and contract assets are estimated using a provision matrix by reference to past default experience of the debtor, current market condition in relation to each debtor's exposure.
 The ECLs also incorporate forward-looking information with reference to general macroeconomic conditions that may affect the ability of the debtors to settle receivables.